8 Amazing Pubs to Visit this St. Patrick’s Day

 Some of us may only be a wee bit Irish, however, the ambiance and energy of an authentic Irish pub, especially on St. Patrick’s Day, has most of us reaching for a Guinness, green beer, or Fish & Chips this time of year.

-St. Patrick’s day has become a country-wide celebration, with people of all different backgrounds decked up and down in green, regardless of whether or not they have any Irish heritage.
-As the saying goes, “We’re all a little Irish on St. Patrick’s day!”
+St. Patrick’s day has become a country-wide celebration, with people of all different backgrounds (regardless of their Irish heritage) decked up and down in green.

 1. Raglan Road